The Fox and the Grapes: Cognitive dissonance

 Rather than admit his failure to reach the grapes, the fox rationalises that they are not really desirable.
 One commentator argues that the story illustrates the state of cognitive dissonance.
 The fox is taken as attempting to hold incompatible ideas simultaneously, desire and its frustration.
-In that case, the disdain expressed by the fox at the conclusion to the fable serves at least to reduce the dissonance through criticism.
+In that case, the disdain expressed by the fox at the conclusion to the fable serves as a psychological defence mechanism by reducing the dissonance through criticism.
 Jon Elster calls this pattern of mental behaviour "adaptive preference formation".

 Concise translations

 Many translations, whether of Aesop's fable or of La Fontaine's, are wordy and often add details not sanctioned by the original.
 Two English authors have produced short poetical versions which still retain both the general lines of the story and its lesson.
 The first of these is a quatrain by Aphra Behn appearing in Francis Barlow's illustrated edition of the fables (1687):

 The second also accompanies an illustrated edition, in this case the work of Walter Crane in Baby's Own Aesop (1887).
-Each fable has been reduced to a limerick by W.J.
-Linton and is enclosed within the design.
+Each fable has been reduced to a limerick by W. J. Linton and is enclosed within the design.
 "The Fox and the Grapes" has been given the moral 'The grapes of disappointment are always sour' and runs as follows:

 By comparison, the Phaedrus version has six pentameter lines, of which two draw the moral, and Gabriele Faerno's Latin reworking has five lines and two more drawing the moral.
 Both Babrius and La Fontaine have eight, the latter using his final line to comment on the situation.
 Though the emblematist Geoffrey Whitney confines the story to four lines, he adds two more of personal application: 'So thou, that hunt'st for that thou longe hast mist,/ Still makes thy boast, thou maist if that thou list.'

 The fable was also one that the French poet Isaac de Benserade summed up in a single quatrain, not needing to go into much detail since his verses accompanied the hydraulic statue of it in the labyrinth of Versailles.
 He can therefore afford a thoughtful, moralising tone:

 But Benserade then adds another quatrain, speculating on the fox's mental processes; finally it admits that the grapes really were ripe but 'what cannot be had, you speak of badly'.